 5. Transfers of personal data to third countries or international organisations

-Within the scope of our information sharing activities set out above, your personal data may be transferred to other countries (including countries outside the EEA) which may have different data protection standards than your country of residence.
+Within the scope of our information sharing activities set out above, your personal data may be transferred to other countries (including countries outside the EEA) which may have different data protection standards than your country of our residence.
+In particular, your data may be transferred to the United States of America.
+The basis for the transfer of data to the United States of America is an European Commission decision stating the appropriate level of protection ("Privacy Shield").
 Please note that data processed in a foreign country may be subject to foreign laws and accessible to foreign governments, courts, law enforcement, and regulatory agencies.
 However, we will endeavour to take reasonable measures to keep up an adequate level of data protection also when sharing your personal data with such countries.

 We have reasonable state of the art security measures in place to protect against the loss, misuse and alteration of personal data under our control.
 For example, our security and privacy policies are periodically reviewed and enhanced as necessary and only authorised personnel have access to personal data.
 Whilst we cannot ensure or guarantee that loss, misuse or alteration of information will never occur, we use all reasonable efforts to prevent it.

 We process your data in a proper manner and take appropriate security measures to prevent unauthorized access, disclosure, modification, or unauthorized destruction of your data.

 Processing of your data is carried out using computers and/or IT enabled tools, following organizational procedures and modes strictly related to the purposes indicated.